 - Now, set up Chromecast from scratch.

-It goes without saying that a Chromecast reset will put the device back into the state when it first arrived.
-In other words, you will lose all saved data settings such as the Chromecast name, WiFi settings, etc.
+It goes without saying that resetting a Chromecast will put the device back into factory state.
+In other words, you will lose all saved data settings, such as the Chromecast name, Wi-Fi settings, etc.

 - Open the Google Home app on your smartphone.